pytorch/tutorials/recipes_source/quantization.rst

 2. Post Training Dynamic Quantization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To apply dynamic quantization, which converts all the weights in a model from 32-bit floating numbers to 8-bit integers but doesn't convert the activations to int8 till just before performing the computation on the activations, simply call `torch.quantization.quantize_dynamic`:
+To apply Dynamic Quantization, which converts all the weights in a model from 32-bit floating numbers to 8-bit integers but doesn't convert the activations to int8 till just before performing the computation on the activations, simply call `torch.quantization.quantize_dynamic`:

 ::